Create Database Objects with SAP HANA Database Explorer

 The partition information can be seen in the Runtime Information tab of the reservation table, which can be shown by right-clicking on the reservation table and choosing Open.

-The following select statement shows the load unit type of columns in the schema HOTEL.
+The following select statement shows the load unit type of columns in the schema HOTELS.

 Notice above that the partition 1 (containing older reservations) is page loadable and partition 2 (containing recent reservations) is column loadable.